dorkbox/SystemTray/README.md

 Professional, cross-platform **SystemTray** support for *Swing/AWT*, *GtkStatusIcon*, and *AppIndicator* system-tray types for java applications on Java 6+.

-This library provides **OS Native** menus and **Swing/AWT** menus, depending on the OS and Desktop Environment, and if AutoDetect (the default) is set.
-Linux/Unix will automatically choose *Native* (*GtkStatusIcon*, and *AppIndicator*) menus, Windows will choose *Swing*, and MacOS will choose *AWT*.
+This library provides **OS Native** menus and **Swing/AWT** menus, depending on the OS and Desktop Environment and if AutoDetect (the default) is enabled.

+ - Linux/Unix will automatically choose *Native* (*GtkStatusIcon*, and *AppIndicator*) menus, Windows will choose *Swing*, and MacOS will choose *AWT*.

- - Please note that the *Native* adn *AWT* menus follow the specified look and feel of that OS and are limited by what is supported on the OS.
+ - Please note that the *Native* and *AWT* menus follow the specified look and feel of that OS and are limited by what is supported on the OS.
 Consequently they are not consistent across all platforms and environments.

+ - In most cases on Linux/Unix, *Native* menus are used.
+In cases where libraries are missing or there are un-resolvable GTK version conflicts, we try to fallback to using *Swing*.

 &nbsp;

 The following unique problems are also solved by this library:
  1. *Sun/Oracle* system-tray icons on gnu/linux **do not** support images with transparent backgrounds
- 2. *Sun/Oracle* system-tray and *SWT* system-tray implementations **do not** support app-indicators, which are necessary on different distributions of gnu/linux and unix
+ 1. *Sun/Oracle* system-tray and *SWT* system-tray implementations **do not** support app-indicators, which are necessary on different distributions of gnu/linux and unix
+ 1. *GtkStatusIcons* on GNOME3 desktop environments are hidden by default
- 3. *Sun/Oracle* system-tray menus on Windows **look absolutely horrid**
+ 1. *Sun/Oracle* system-tray menus on Windows **look absolutely horrid**
- 4. *Sun/Oracle* system-tray icons on Windows are **hard-coded** to a max size of 24x24 (it was last updated in *2006*)
+ 1. *Sun/Oracle* system-tray icons on Windows are **hard-coded** to a max size of 24x24 (it was last updated in *2006*)
- 5. *Sun/Oracle* system-tray menus on MacOS **do not** always respond to both mouse buttons, where Apple menus do
+ 1. *Sun/Oracle* system-tray menus on MacOS **do not** always respond to both mouse buttons, where Apple menus do
- 6. Windows *native* menus **do not** support images attached to menu entries
+ 1. Windows *native* menus **do not** support images attached to menu entries
- 7. Windows menus **do not** support a different L&F from the running application
+ 1. Windows menus **do not** support a different L&F from the running application
+ 1. Windows, Linux, and MacOSX menus (native or otherwise) do not support HiDPI configurations